ScotterC/maidservice/README.md

 It hooks into the existing `expire_page` logic and make sure that all servers running maidservice will also expire those pages.

-You can also expire folders and files directly by calling
+You can also expire folders and files directly by calling.
+Be very careful to pass in a full path here.
+Because it will remove whatever file you give it.

     MaidService.clear "page/path/to/clear"

+If you want to configure your redis instance for maidservice

+    # initializers/maidservice.rb
+    Maidservice.configure do |config|
+      config.redis = Redis.new # can also be a redis url
+    end

 ## Contributing